|What is Giardiasis?

 They can contract Giardia through contaminated food, water, soil or feces.

-Giardia is so prevalent throughout North America because it is highly contagious.
-The
+is so prevalent throughout North America because it is highly contagious.
+The ingestion of just

-ingestion of just one Giardia cysts may cause the disease, as to most bacterial illnesses
+one Giardia cysts may cause the disease, as to most bacterial illnesses that hundreds to

 How does this affect my dog?

-divide in massive numbers.
-They block the absorption of nutrients and vitamins and
+massive numbers.
+They block the absorption of nutrients and vitamins and produce toxic

 What are the clinical signs?

-soft, light-colored stool, to acute explosive diarrhea in severe cases.
-Other symptoms
+light-colored stool, to acute explosive diarrhea in severe cases.
+Other symptoms associated with

 What do I do next?